Graz: History

 The University of Graz was founded by Archduke Karl II in 1585, it is the city's oldest university.
 For most of its existence, it was controlled by the Catholic Church, and was closed in 1782 by Joseph II in an attempt to gain state control over educational institutions.
 Joseph II transformed it into a lyceum where civil servants and medical personnel were trained.
 In 1827 it was re-established as a university by Emperor Franz I, and was named 'Karl-Franzens Universität' or 'Charles-Francis University' in English.
-More than 30,000 students are currently enrolled at this university.
+Almost 30,000 students are currently enrolled at this university as of 2025.

 Astronomer Johannes Kepler lived in Graz for a short period beginning in 1594.
 He worked as district mathematician and taught at the Lutheran school, but still found time to study astronomy.
 He left Graz for Prague in 1600 when Protestants were banned from the city.
 Ludwig Boltzmann was Professor for Mathematical Physics from 1869 to 1890.
 During that time, Nikola Tesla studied electrical engineering at the Polytechnic in 1875.
 Nobel laureate Otto Loewi taught at the University of Graz from 1909 until 1938.
 Ivo Andrić, the 1961 Nobel Prize for Literature laureate obtained his doctorate at the University of Graz.
 Erwin Schrödinger was briefly chancellor of the University of Graz in 1936.

 Graz is centrally located within today's state (Land) of Styria, or Steiermark in German.
 Mark is an old German word indicating a large area of land used as a defensive border, in which the peasantry is taught how to organize and fight in the case of an invasion.
 With a strategic location at the head of the open and fertile Mur valley, Graz was historically a target of invaders, such as the Hungarians under Matthias Corvinus in 1481, and the Ottoman Turks in 1529 and 1532.
 Apart from the Riegersburg Castle, the Schlossberg was the only fortification in the region that never fell to the Ottoman Turks.
 Graz is home to the region's provincial armory, which is the world's largest historical collection of late medieval and Renaissance weaponry.
 It has been preserved since 1551, and displays over 30,000 items.